abhi93shekJha/django_instagram_clone/django_notes/api_notes.md

 ### Authentication vs Authorization
 - Authentication is verification of a user when entering a system (ex. login).
-- Authorization is validation of what resources and apps a user is authorised to use.
+- Authorization is verification of what resources and apps a user is authorised to use.